Terms and Conditions

 2.3 Entry fees are subject to change and Run 4 Wales has the right to amend the price and to offer discounts during open registration.
 Refunds will not be given to those who have signed up at a different rate.

-3.1 A participant may withdraw free-of-charge (with exception of the processing fee taken by ACTIVE) up to two weeks after payment of the event fee, unless entering within two weeks of the closing date at which point packs will be immediately put into production.
-Notice of withdrawal from the event must be communicated by emailing email@example.com stating clearly the desire to withdraw and putting the word WITHDRAWAL in subject line of the email.
+Notice of withdrawal from the event must be communicated by emailing firstname.lastname@example.org stating clearly the desire to withdraw and putting the word WITHDRAWAL in subject line of the email.
 Withdrawals will not be accepted by telephone.
-After the expiry of the two week post payment period, the entry fee will not be refunded.
-Participants can withdraw at any point prior to the race.

 3.2 Any participant who fails to arrive at the start line on time will be assumed withdrawn from the race and will not be eligible to a refund of any kind.
 No late starters will be permitted to cross the start line.